ETSURobotics/Club_Documents/Books/README.md

-# Below are a list of books dedicated towards computer science and electrical engineering.
+# A list of books dedicated towards computer science and electrical engineering.